Measuring the Unmeasurable? Systematic Evidence on Scale Transformations in Subjective Survey Data: Systematic evidence from WellBase

-Although our focus has so far been on wellbeing scales, these are not the only constructs in economics measured using discrete and bounded response scales.
+Our focus has so far been on wellbeing scales.
+But these are not the only constructs in economics measured using ordered response scales.
 Concepts such as risk aversion, trust, or political preferences are also routinely captured with such scales, and are broadly accepted within the discipline.
 To gauge whether concerns about the cardinal vs ordinal nature of Likert-style measurement ought to be unique to wellbeing, we now compare the reversal risks between these different types of measures.

-To do so systematically, we screened every article that appeared between January 2010 and May 2025 in the five leading economics journals\footnote{We count the following journals as part of the `top five': \textit{Quarterly Journal of Economics, American Economic Review, Journal of Political Economy, Review of Economic Studies, Econometrica}.} and retained those whose full text contained the term ``Likert scale'' or whose title included at least one of the following expressions: ``risk aversion,'' ``risk preferences,'' ``trust,'' or ``preferences for''.
-This search strategy is unlikely to cover all Likert-scale based research published in top 5 economics journals, but assembling a true census of all such published research is beyond the scope of this study.
+To do so systematically, we screened every article that appeared between January 2010 and May 2025 in the five leading economics journals\footnote{We count the following journals as part of the `top five': \textit{Quarterly Journal of Economics, American Economic Review, Journal of Political Economy, Review of Economic Studies, Econometrica}.} and retained those whose full text contained the term ``Likert scale'' or whose title included at least one of the following expressions: ``attitudes'', ``risk aversion,'' ``risk preferences,'' ``trust,'' or ``preferences for''.
+This strategy is unlikely to cover all Likert-scale based research published in top-five economics journals, but a true census of all such published research is beyond the scope of this study.